Winston-Salem & Greensboro

 Media & Resources

-The Pride Winston-Salem Festival and Parade takes place in mid-October.
+The Pride Winston-Salem Festival and Parade takes place in mid-October eac year.

 The Carolina Bear Lodge website details social events for the bear community across North and South Carolina, and open to anyone outside the area as well.

-For film lovers there are: Out at the Movies, the Triad's LGBT film series each second Saturday at UNCSA’s ACE Theatre Complex; and the April River Run International Film Festival.
+For film lovers there are: Out At The Movies, the Winston-Salem International LGBT Film Festival each October, plus monthly screenings at the ACE Theatre Complex, UNCSA; and the River Run International Film Festival. in April.
 Ongoing independent film screenings take place at a/ptr cinema.

 For map locations and website links to the businesses below, and more, see our gay Winston-Salem-Greensboro listings pages.